 - Explore Programs

 From drug delivery, to semiconductors, to nano-enabled membranes for water treatment, the materials science and engineering program offers graduate students a wide array of opportunities to study and develop materials that will change the world.
+This is an interdisciplinary program with tracks in:

 The materials science and engineering program puts students at the forefront of many new technological developments.
 We're building on a university-wide history of excellence in the field by studying the materials of our present technology base and developing the materials of the future.